kamchatka-volcano/cmdlime/README.md

 - **ARG(`name`, `type`)** - creates `type name;` config field and registers it in the parser.
 Arguments are mapped to the config fields in the order of declaration.
 Arguments can't have default values and are always required to be specified in the command line.
 - **ARGLIST(`name`, `type`)** - creates `std::vector<type> name;` config field and registers it in the parser.
  Config can have only one arguments list and elements are placed into it after all other config arguments are set, regardless of the order of declaration.
-The declaration form **ARGLIST(`name`, `type`)(`initializer list`)** sets the default value of an argument list, which makes it optional, so it can be omitted from the command line without raising an error.
+The declaration form **ARGLIST(`name`, `type`)(`list-initialization`)** sets the default value of an argument list, which makes it optional, so it can be omitted from the command line without raising an error.
 - **PARAM(`name`, `type`)** - creates `type name;` config field and registers it in the parser.
 The declaration form **PARAM(`name`, `type`)(`default value`)** sets the default value of a parameter, which makes it optional, so it can be omitted from the command line without raising an error.
 - **PARAMLIST(`name`, `type`)** - creates `std::vector<type> name;` config field and registers it in the parser.
 Parameter list can be filled by specifying it in the command line multiple times (`--param-list val1 --param-list val2`) or passing a comma separated value (`--param-list val1,val2`).
-The declaration form **PARAMLIST(`name`, `type`)(`initializer list`)** sets the default value of a parameter list, which makes it optional, so it can be omitted from the command line without raising an error.
+The declaration form **PARAMLIST(`name`, `type`)(`list-initialization`)** sets the default value of a parameter list, which makes it optional, so it can be omitted from the command line without raising an error.
 - **FLAG(`name`)** - creates `bool name;` config field and registers it in the parser.
 Flags are always optional and have default value `false`
 - **EXITFLAG(`name`)** - creates `bool name;` config field and registers it in the parser.